valango/duke/README.md

 array members having `absDir : string` property.

 **`detect(context)`**  method<br />
-called by onBegin method.
+called by `onBegin()` method.
-If no `handlers : object` specified, it uses those found in `options` property.
+Should check if the current directory has special importance and if so, it should add and entry to `trees` instance property and possibly change `context.ruler`.

 **`getCurrent(path)`**`{object}`  method<br />
 returns `tree` instance property member with `dirPath === path` or `undefined`.